BBVA/kapow/spec/README.md

     operating the client.
 The human can use this information to make a decision on how to proceed.
 * Regarding HTTP request and response bodies:
-  * The response body will be empty in case of error.
+  * In case of error the response body will be a json entity containing a reason phrase.
+The target audience in this case is the human operating the client.
+    The human can use this information to make a decision on how to proceed.
-  * It will transport binary data in other case.
+  * It will transport binary data in any other case.
 * When several error conditions can happen at the same time, the order of the checks is implementation-defined.